Carpentry Program Description

-The Construction Management: Carpentry program is offered exclusively at the Hocking College Logan Educational Site.
+The Construction Management: Carpentry program is offered exclusively at the Hocking College Sylvania Educational Site in Nelsonville, Ohio.

 The Construction Management program responds to the growing need for individuals trained in construction management and skilled craftwork.

 Construction managers are involved in the planning, estimating, scheduling, and execution of a variety of commercial and residential projects.
 Opportunities for construction management jobs also exist for those who aspire to manage their own businesses as independent contractors.

 Prior work experience and/or completion of apprenticeship programs may result in credit hours being awarded by advanced standing, portfolio, and exam assessment.

 Hocking College offers all-inclusive pricing and works with students to assure they have complete college funding, including financial aid, before they start classes.
 Please reference the course curriculum tab for program costs.

 All-inclusive pricing includes the following:

 Pricing for housing and meal plans can be found here.

 A Career in Carpentry Will Build A Solid Future